Katsumi404/PomPomExpress/README.md

 ## Backend Startup
-In the terminal, go to the backend folder of the project, then run the command `node ./server.js`
+In the terminal, go to the backend folder of the project, then run the command `node ./server.js` In the terminal, go to the backend folder of the project, then run the command `npm install`

 ## Frontend Startup
-In the terminal, go to the frontend folder of the project, and run the command `npm start --tunnel`
+In the terminal, go to the frontend folder of the project, and run the command `npm install expo --save` In the terminal, go to the frontend folder of the project, and run the command `npm start --tunnel`